nfagan/grove-public/README.md

 # build for macos

-**grove has only been tested on and only officially supports Apple-silicon (e.g. M1) based Macs.** If you have an Intel-based Mac and would consider attempting the following steps, I would be grateful to hear your experience.
+**grove has only been tested on Apple-silicon (e.g. M1) based Macs.** If you have an Intel-based Mac and would consider attempting the following steps, I would be grateful to hear your experience.
 I am reachable here (you can file an issue) or via email: fagan dot nicholas at gmail.

 ## prerequesites